Abdelnaem2002/Online_Store-Using-dbt/README.md

 - First of all, we  uploaded the data into Bigquery, there are many ways to do that, here I used it manually  to upload data.

-  I will upload the 1 file into BigQuery but we will focus on the food_delivery one to perform our transformations and deal with different cases.
+  I will upload the 1 file into BigQuery but we will focus on the Online_Store one to perform our transformations and deal with different cases.

 - I used dbt cloud to perform transformation and cleaning on data, so you have to connect big query and dbt first to be able to do that.